 Social media is another great way to bring in business and it’s free!
 Upload details of your letting, tag or tweet local businesses, organisations or groups on Facebook and Twitter and you should begin to see a significant increase in enquiries.

 Advertising in a local paper could also work, and so too could uploading a post to any of the popular static caravan or holiday lodge forums.

 There are of course websites where you can list your holiday caravan for hire in exchange for a small fee.
 They may even manage bookings for you.

-It’s worth checking out how other owners have described their units in adverts to ensure your advert or listing contains all necessary information but also stands out from the crowd; good quality photos of the caravan inside and out, a list of key features of the caravan and equipment provided and details of amenities in the surrounding area, are often included.
+It’s worth looking at how other owners have described their holiday caravans in adverts to make sure your listing contains all the necessary information but also stands out from the crowd; good quality photos of the caravan inside and out, a list of key features of the caravan and the equipment provided, plus details of amenities in the surrounding area and on the park, are often included.

 Would you recommend it to other holiday caravan owners?
 Got any other hints and tips for hiring to share?
 Feel free to leave them in the comments box below.

 And for more information about our hiring out insurance cover take a closer look at our static caravan or holiday lodge insurance policy, or call our team seven-days-a-week using the number at the top of the page.